 Even if you have no intention of applying for the job.
 Start to scan some of the job postings that you see that are available on recruiter websites.
 Go to find a target company that you’re interested in working for and start to scan their career section to try to find job postings because in another video.

-There is an article specifically that I’ve written called The Three B.A. archetypes.
-Read that article because in that article what I do is I give actual examples of a company that would have a business process analyst a business systems analyst and a well-rounded business analyst and I and I give you a more clear description of some of the types of tasks each of those different roles might do.
+There is an article specifically that I’ve written called The Three B.A.
+Archetypes.
+Read that article because in that article what I do is I give actual examples of a company that would have a business process analyst a business systems analyst and a well-rounded business analyst and I give you a more clear description of some of the types of tasks each of those different roles might do.

 Great information for the beginners